Classification and threshold dynamics of stochastic reaction networks: Structural classification of SRNs

 \section{Structural classification of SRNs}

 In this section, we investigate the relationship between the structure of the reaction graph of an SRN and the structure of the corresponding $Q$-matrix.
-This relationship does not rely on the specific kinetics, hence the results are stated for general kinetics fulfilling a mild assumption.
-We assume a reaction network $\cR$ with a kinetics $\cK=(\eta_{y\to y'})_{y\to y'\in\cR}$ is given, and that the following holds:
+This relationship does not rely on the specific kinetics provided the kinetics fulfils a mild condition.
+Specifically, for an SRN $(\cR,\cK)$ with $\cK=(\eta_{y\to y'})_{y\to y'\in\cR}$, we assume the following condition:

 ($\rm\mathbf{H1}$) For $y\to y'\in\cR$, $\eta_{y\to y'}(x)>0$ if and only if $x\ge y$, $x\in\N^d_0$.